macdude95/CSC581ResearchInvestigation/miCoach.md

 The Smart Soccer Ball tracks different data.
 It is meant to be used in the same way a normal soccer ball is used, but in addition it tracks data about the ball being kicked into a goal.
 This data includes the flight path of the ball: both the speed and the trajectory.

 ## Knowledge Provided
 Both devices connect to a smart phone in order to transmit data.
 The miCoach mobile app represents all of the data being tracked.
 First, I’ll address the data from the cleats.
-The data of the playing being tracked during the workout is not only put into the app, but it is used to create a virtual avatar of the player that they can actually put into a virtual soccer game and play.
+The data of the playing being tracked during the workout is not only wirelessly transfered into the app, but it is used to create a virtual avatar of the player that they can actually put into a virtual soccer game and play.
 Their own stats from real life play are used in order to create a character of the same stats in a video game (see the video advertisement I linked to above).
 I thought this was pretty clever.
 The knowledge represented from the smart soccer ball is focused on shooting a soccer ball.
 It shows you which foot you kicked with, the path the ball took, and how fast the ball flew through the air.

 ## Limitations